Adopted: November 26, 2008

 In addition, it is expected that everyone:

-- Will report to work free from the influence of drugs and alcohol
+- Will report to work not impaired by drugs and/or alcohol

 - Will cooperate with any work modification related to safety concerns